Western Region Growth Plan

 This model is built from public filings and industry research.
 It is my best pressure-test from the outside.

-The version that actually runs the West will be built with you and the Area Managers, not on top of them.
-These are the questions I would sit with the team to answer in the first 30 days, and the answers may reshape where I focus first.
+The version that actually runs the West would be built with the Area Managers, not on top of them.
+These are the questions I would sit with the team to answer in the first 30 days.
+The answers may reshape where I focus first.

 Model assumes 35% blended.
 Could be 25% in one area and 50% in another.
 The variance tells us where to focus.